marionleborgne/cloudbrain/README.md

 The [EEG](http://en.wikipedia.org/wiki/Electroencephalography) data (brainwaves) currently comes from the [OpenBCI](http://openbci.com) board - an affordable open-source EEG headset.
 In reality, you can virtualy send any data to cloudbrain.
 For more info, see [Getting Data Into CloudBrain](http://ebrain.io/getting-data-into-cloudbrain).
 Currently, there is only one connector type (the OpenBCI connector - See `utils/udp_server.py`).
 But since these connectors are vey easy to make, I am hopping to have more biosensors feeding CloudBrain with data soon.
 For example, the breathing sensor [Spire](https://spire.io/) would be a good one.

+## Cloudbrain Demo

+There is a live demo of Cloudbrain available at [data.ebrain.io](http://data.ebrain.io).
+For uploading brainwaves into Cloubdrain, see next section.

 ## How to feed Cloudbrain with [OpenBCI](http://openbci.com) data

 ![x](https://raw.github.com/marionleborgne/cloudbrain/master/openbci.png)